 Congress has provided that many federal environmental protection statutes, including the Clean Water Act and the Safe Drinking Water Act, have the same application in Puerto Rico as in the fifty states.
 Also, like legislatures of most states, the Legislature of Puerto Rico has enacted local environmental protection laws.
 These federal and Commonwealth environmental laws and regulations have important effects on the operations of the Systems.
 Some of the key areas covered by these regulations include: the quality and safety of drinking water; standards and limitations on water and air pollutants released into the environment; availability of water as a resource; handling and disposal of solid waste and wastewater; and health and safety standards for personnel.
 Compliance with these regulations in the ordinary course of operations requires significant operational and capital expenditures.
-Failure to comply with these regulations could have material adverse effects including the imposition of civil or criminal liability or fines by regulatory agencies or liability to private parties.
+Failure to comply with these regulatory agencies or liability to private parties.
 See "Regulatory Compliance - 2006 Drinking Water Settlement Agreement" and "- PRASA Clean Water Act Litigation" below.